hagen1778/Yii-LogBehavior/README.md

 ## Changeslog model

     Model Changeslog used to save chages into database.
 Only changed attributes are logged.
 Every log message consist of:
 * title => action, which create this record.
-May be Create, Update, Delete etc
+It may be Create, Update, Delete etc
 * old_message => list of attributes before change
 * new_message => list of attributes after change
-* ip => ip-adrres of event initiator
+* ip => ip-address of event initiator
 * entity_id => id-key of entity, which was changed
 * entity_key => class of entity, which was changed
 * Date => time, when change was made